matter-labs/zksync/docs/protocol.md

 ##### Example

 User transaction representation.
-(NOTE: this representation looks different compared to actual transaction representation which is determined by signed values).
+(NOTE: tx bytecode differs slightly from this representation due to data packing, see the spec below)..

 ```json
 {